We’re all making choices in the pandemic. Many of us are lying about them.

 Given that health experts emphasize keeping our distance from each other during the pandemic, Wolfe doesn’t plan to tell her mother about any of it.
 Maybe she’ll mention it after Thanksgiving, if things with the man keep going well.

 “I’m still not fully sure how she would receive it,” Wolfe said.
-“I think there’s so many ways it could go, where she’s either disappointed in me that I’m dating someone new during a pandemic or she’d be really happy.
-But I think if I bring up, like, he Uber’ed me out to Long Island, she’d be like, ‘That’s crazy, why would you do that?’”
+“I think there’s so many ways it could go, where she’s either disappointed in me that I’m dating someone new during a pandemic, or she’d be really happy.
+But I think if I bring up, like, he Ubered me out to Long Island, she’d be like, ‘That’s crazy, why would you do that?’ ”

 Everyone has different levels of risk tolerance, and opinions vary widely about what kinds of activities are acceptable right now: Is outdoor seating at a restaurant okay?
 What if we wear masks except when we’re eating?
 How about if we’re the only family there?